p3r7/blog/_posts/2020-09-02-emacs-in-odd-places.md

 The first approach is basically called [retrocomputing](/tag/retrocomputing/) and can be painfully cumbersome.
 It's only reserved to the most stubborn internet archive dvelvers.

-The thirds approach works surprisingly well as Emacs kept good support for terminal rendering[^2].
+The third approach works surprisingly well as Emacs kept good support for terminal rendering[^2].

 Actually this goes further as the [GUI rendering is built on top of the TUI codebase](https://www.facebook.com/notes/daniel-colascione/buttery-smooth-emacs/10155313440066102).